garynguyen158/Project-3/README.md

 Figure 4: Comparing and Showing All Plate Boundary
 ![](/Image/Compare.jpg)

 On this section, I should have some images of divergent and transform boundaries, but there is multiple regions of each boundary.
-Therefore I think it is better to keep a big map with all boundaries is identified, and I also add a picture from a research website, that shows all boundaries in that region.
+Therefore I think it is better to keep a big map with all boundaries is identified, and I also add a picture from a outside sourse [[1]](https://www.wildcoastcompass.com/6-3-magnitude-quake-strikes-off-coos-bay/) , that shows all boundaries in that region.
 The resulft shows matching with the one from reseach website.
 ## D) Conclusion
 ### Answer Question:
 a.
 Across what geographic area are you able to observe earthquake data in this map?
 Why do you see most of the earthquakes in that area?